mathias-goebel/mathias-goebel.github.io/2019-10-net/slides.md

  CERL Annual Seminar 2019: Collections and Networks

-<small>Mathias Göbel, SUB Göttingen, <a href="https://twitter.com/goebel_m">@goebel_m</a></small>
+<small>Mathias Göbel, Data Analyst @ Göttingen State and University Library, <a href="https://twitter.com/goebel_m">@goebel_m</a></small>

 <small>https://mathias-goebel.github.io/2019-10-net/</small>

-^Note: All slides are available online, you can see the URL at the bottom of this slide.
+^Note: All slides are available online, you can find the URL at the bottom of this slide.
-What I am going to present here is based on a talk held and a paper i wrote together with Martin de la Iglesia back in 2013 where we both worked in a project on the notebooks of a famose german author from the late 19th century: Theodor Fontane.
+What I am going to present here is based on a talk held and a paper i wrote together with Martin de la Iglesia back in 2013 where we both worked in a project on the notebooks of a famous German author from the late 19th century: Theodor Fontane.
 “Who is John Maynard?” …

 --